A Coast to Coast Adventure

 We cross the Vale of York to North Yorkshire Moors National Park with chances to identify the many birds and wildflowers on the slopes of Arden Great Moor.
 We visit the great Abbey of Rievaulx and follow the monks trail into the picturesque market town of Helmsley, where the castle was a Royalist stronghold during the Civil War, for dinner and overnight.

-We take the steam-hauled North Yorkshire Moors Railway to Goathland, before our hike to the picturesque village of Aislaby.
+We take the steam-hauled North Yorkshire Moors Railway to Grosmont, before our hike to the picturesque village of Aislaby.
 We continue into Eskdale where we follow the Esk Valley to complete our journey to the North Sea with a celebratory drink on the beach at Sandsend, near Whitby, and our Farewell Dinner in Dunsley.

 After breakfast, The Wayfarers will transfer you from your hotel by private bus to Darlington Railway Station(journey time approx 1hr 15mins), arriving by 10am.